-As a result of our active management approach, the actual investment mix of the Portfolio may vary significantly from the target investment mix shown in the table in Section 3 (Description of your investment options) in the PDS.
+As a result of our active management approach, the actual investment mix of the Portfolio may vary significantly from the target investment mix shown in the table in Section 3 of the PDS.

-This can be illustrated by the graph below which shows the actual investment mix of the Portfolio since its inception.
+This can be illustrated by the graph below, which shows the actual investment mix of the Portfolio since inception.